If you withdraw, stop attending, drop all classes or receive all Audit, F, NC or I grades, this applies to you.

 RETURN OF TITLE IV FUNDS

-If you completely withdraw or drop all classes, stop attending all classes or receive all audit, F, NC or I grades, you may owe a repayment of living expenses based on the percentage of funds unearned.
-Your last date of attendance is used to calculate the amount of funds you must repay to the federal student financial aid programs.
-The percentage of funds unearned is the number of calendar days in the term not completed divided by the total number of calendar days in the term.
-If the percentage of funds unearned is less than 40%, you will not owe a repayment.
-The amount you must repay is calculated by multiplying the total amount of financial aid you received for the term by the percentage of funds unearned.
+If you completely withdraw or drop all classes, stop attending all classes or receive all audit, F, NC or I grades, you may owe a repayment of federal financial aid received based on the percentage of funds unearned.
+Your last date of attendance is used to calculate the amount of funds you may have to repay to the federal student financial aid programs.